Alejanpro/InitialFlutter/README.md

 pub enum BitswapEvent {
     /// Received a block from a peer.
 Includes the number of known missing blocks for a
     /// sync query.
 When a block is received and missing blocks is not empty the counter
     /// is increased.
-If missing blocks is empty the counter is decremen
+If missing blocks is empty the counter is decremented.
+    Progress(QueryId,